jackdelamotte/better-budget/README.md

 # Better Budget

-### A budgeting tool that fits my personal use case
+### An alternative web client for YNAB (You Need a Budget) tailored to my budgeting needs

 Budgeting tools tend to overcomplicate things.
-This tool will be designed to abstract away complexity and show me the exact budgeting metrics that I care about.
+This web app sits on top of the YNAB API and will be designed to abstract away complexity and show me the exact budgeting metrics that I care about.

 ## Architecture